Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 We will also sometimes need to specify configurations in which the tracks are in any configuration \emph{other than} $\leftend,\rightend$.
 We denote this with a $\neg\leftend$ or $\neg\rightend$ symbol stretching vertically across all tracks, e.g.

 As usual in such constructions, the two-body Hamiltonian will contain two types of terms: \keyword{penalty terms} and \keyword{transition rule terms}.
 Penalty terms have the form $\proj{ab}$ where $a,b$ are standard basis states.
 This adds a positive energy contribution to any configuration containing $a$ to the left of $b$.
 We call $ab$ an \keyword{illegal pair}, and denote a penalty term $\proj{ab}$ in the Hamiltonian by its corresponding illegal pair.
 We will sometimes also make use of single-site illegal states $a$.
-Note that single-site illegal states are easily implemented in terms of illegal pairs, by adding penalty terms $\proj{ax}$ and $\proj{xa}$ for all pairs $ax$ and $xa$ in which the single-site state appears.
+(Note that, even if we don't allow ourselves to use single-site penalty terms, single-site illegal states are easily implemented in terms of illegal pairs, by adding penalty terms $\proj{ax}$ and $\proj{xa}$ for all pairs $ax$ and $xa$ in which the single-site state appears.) \begin{definition}[Legal and illegal states] We call a standard basis state \keyword{legal} if it does not contain any illegal pairs, and \keyword{illegal} otherwise. \end{definition}